matrix-org/matrix-spec-proposals/proposals/3302-stories-via-to-device-messaging.md

 - Instagram
 - WhatsApp
 - Facebook
-- Twitter (upcoming fleets feature)
+- Twitter (cancelled fleets feature)

 The use cases are simple:
 - User wants to add a post to their story.